tkimhofer/msbrowser/README.md

 # Documentation
 MSbrowswer has an intuitive worflow, with help text placed in the user interface.
 A descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the page menu above.
+All open data file formats are accepted.
+File conversion from vendor format can be performed with [ProteoWizard](http://proteowizard.sourceforge.net/).

 # Feedback